WinVector/replyr/issues/SQLitesd.md

 Standard deviation with `SQLite` is zero when there is one data item, not the expected `NA`.
+Nocie the `sd()` calculation agrees with `R`'s local calculation when `n`&gt;1 so this isn't just a sample variance versus population variance issue.

 <!-- Generated from .Rmd.
 Please edit that file -->
 ``` r